Need help choosing hand embroidery stitches for stems and branches?

 However, for beginners, the most important thing to remember is to choose stitches that are easy to learn.
 Start with simple stitches like the running stitch, back stitch, and chain stitch, and work your way up to more complex stitches as you become more comfortable.

-With practice, you'll soon be stitching with confidence!
+Practice on your embroidery stitch sampler and you'll soon be stitching with confidence!

 A crib pillow embroidered with just outlines